nightblade9/steam-review-checker/README.md

 # Development Environment

-For local development:
+For local development setup, you can fetch data, and then just run the React app and iterate quickly on the UI:

-- Make sure you've run `python main.py` at least once
+- Make sure you've run `python main.py` at least once to fetch and write data to disk (see `web/build/data`)
-- Run `npm start` from `web`
+- `cd` into `web` and run `npm start`